 - and brings visibility and contacts to the campus from distant areas.

 The next Board of Visitors meeting will be held on October 2, 2015.

 Charles A. Flink, Chair

-Charles A. "Chuck" Flink president of Alta/Greenways an active transportation planning and design firm headquartered in Portland, OR, with offices in Durham.
+Charles A. "Chuck" Flink, is Senior Adviser of Alta Planning + Design, an active transportation planning and design firm headquartered in Portland, OR.
 He is a Fellow in the American Society of Landscape Architects and the 2006 Distinguished Alumnus of the College of Design.
-Chuck is an award winning author, planner and landscape architect, having completed project work in more than 235 communities in 36 states, and 6 countries.
+Chuck is an award winning author, planner and landscape architect, having completed project work in more than 240 communities in 36 states, and 7 countries.
 He has been featured in National Geographic, LA China, Landscape Architecture, Walking, American Planning, Good Housekeeping, Southern Living and American City County.
 He graduated with honors from the College of Design in 1982, and served as an Adjunct Professor of Landscape Architecture for five years.
 He is currently Executive in Residence at the College.
 Chuck is one of the 50 original recipients of the Wings on Wings award from the College of Design, and currently is a member of the Design Leaders Council.
-He is a Lifetime Member of the NC State Alumni Association and a member of the Chancellor’s Circle.
+He is a Lifetime Member of the NC State Alumni Association, a member of the Chancellor’s Circle and a member of the R. Stanhope Pullen Society.
 He served three consecutive terms as Chairman of the Board for American Trails, Washington, DC; five consecutive terms as Chairman of the Board of Trustees of the East Coast Greenway.
 He served, by appointment, on the North Carolina Greenways Advisory Panel, established by Governor James Martin.